National standardised pathways and models of care for heart failure

 - structured and coordinated disease management for every person with heart failure

 - better prevention of heart failure

 - timely and accurate heart failure diagnostics

-- reduce recurrent hospital admissions and the length of hospital stay
+- reduction of recurrent hospital admissions and the length of hospital stay.

 - development of a model of care document

-- set up of heart failure units in 7 hospitals in 2011
+- set up of heart failure units in seven hospitals in 2011

 - activities to improve heart failure care in communities